 PHYSIOLOGICALLY MATURE: Exhibiting "mature plant" traits; may or may not be associated with high chronological age.

-PHYTOHORMONES: A broad class of naturally occurring chemicals, effective at very low concentrations for regulating plant growth and development.
-See auxin, cytokinin.
+PHYTOHORMONES: A broad class of naturally occurring chemicals that are effective in very low concentrations at regulating plant growth and development.

-PLAGIOTROPIC: A branchlike growth form of an independent plant, usually at an angle other than vertical and often bilaterally metrical.
+PLAGIOTROPIC: A branchlike growth form of an independent plant, usually at an angle other than vertical and often bilaterally asymmetrical.

 PLAGIOTROPISM: A tendency for a propagule to grow at an angle and like a branch, in contrast to vertical, or orthotropic, growth.

 PLANTLET: Broadly, a plant produced in-vitro.
 Narrowly, the intensive-care stage of a plant produced in tissue-culture.
 See plantling.

 PLANTLING: A propagule of tissue-culture origin that is past the intensive-care stage of early nursery care, and can be or has been planted in normal field conditions.
 See embling, steckling, hardening off.

 PLUS-TREE: A tree selected for its outstanding phenotype for traits of interest such as growth, stem form, or pest resistance, but not yet progeny or clonally tested for it's ability to pass these traits on to offspring.